seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 Still seem as does the king.

 **SECOND GENTLEMAN**
-But what’s the matter?
+But what's the matter?

 **FIRST GENTLEMAN**
-His daughter, and the heir of’s kingdom, whom
+His daughter, and the heir of's kingdom, whom
-He purposed to his wife’s sole son–a widow
+He purposed to his wife's sole son--a widow
-That late he married–hath referr’d herself
+That late he married--hath referr'd herself
-Unto a poor but worthy gentleman: she’s wedded;
+Unto a poor but worthy gentleman: she's wedded;
-Her husband banish’d; she imprison’d: all
+Her husband banish'd; she imprison'd: all
 Is outward sorrow; though I think the king
-Be touch’d at very heart.
+Be touch'd at very heart.
 So is the queen,
 That most desired the match; but not a courtier,
 Although they wear their faces to the bent
-Of the king’s look’s, hath a heart that is not
+Of the king's look's, hath a heart that is not
 Glad at the thing they scowl at.

 **SECOND GENTLEMAN**
 And why so?

 **FIRST GENTLEMAN**
-He that hath miss’d the princess is a thing
+He that hath miss'd the princess is a thing
-Too bad for bad report: he that married her–
+Too bad for bad report: he that married her--
-And therefore banish’d–is a creature such
+And therefore banish'd--is a creature such
 As, to seek through the regions of the earth
 For one his like, I do not think so fair
 an outward and such stuff within endows.